Education program, 2022

 Ask the Kiosk attendant about use of these items:

 Souvenirs, gift and canteen items are available.
 Publications relevant to the history of Batoche National Historic Site and Saskatchewan are also available.
 Please plan time to visit the Gift Shop.

 - Café Batoche – Please indicate if a menu is required on the booking form

 There's a picnic area with shelter outside the VRC and a picnic area at the East Village.
 Picnic tables are provided.
 Open fires, barbeques, hibachis, etc. are not permitted.
 Please don't feed any animals.

-"The South Saskatchewan Meander", a 1.5 km hiking trail, winds its way along the ridge overlooking the South Saskatchewan River and valley.
+Li pchi shmayn walking trail, a 700 m hiking trail, winds its way along the ridge overlooking the South Saskatchewan River and valley.
+Along the way you will find fun interactive activity and informational panels.
 Due to severe riverbank erosion, portions of the trail have been altered or closed.
 Please respect barriers, fencing and safety signs.

 A site orientated geo-caching program is available upon request

 These historic buildings have been restored, exterior and interior, to 1896 and house many artifacts that are original to the time.
 Interpreters stationed at these buildings will provide you with important details concerning the structures, their use, the role they played in the history of Batoche, and the people who occupied the buildings.

 This home is a ca.1895 Métis dwelling that will provide a glimpse of daily life in a Métis home.
 This building, which was once only stabilized, has undergone significant restoration in recent years.
 This joint project was a result of a collaborative effort between our privileged partner, Gabriel Dumont Institute and Parks Canada to create and promote “memorable experiences” at Batoche.